nautobot/nautobot-app-capacity-metrics/docs/user/faq.md

 No, currently no authentication is required (or possible).

-## I don't see the plugin in the API documentation, is it expected?
+## I don't see the app in the API documentation, is it expected?

 Yes, this is expected.
 This API endpoint is not published in the swagger documentation because it's not a REST compatible endpoint.

-## Does this plugin support Nautobot 2.0?
+## Does this app support Nautobot 2.0?

 Yes